 - It may not be possible to access a particular asset class

 - A fund matching your ethical beliefs may not be suitable for your attitude to investment risk

-- Ethical funds often under perform their non-ethical counterparts, particularly when stock markets fall.
+- Ethical funds may under perform their non-ethical counterparts, particularly when stock markets fall.
 This means that the chance of capital loss is greater

-- Ethical funds are typically more volatile than their non-ethical counterparts.
+- Ethical funds may be more volatile than their non-ethical counterparts

 Ethical Investment Questionnaire

-If you are prepared to accept the above disadvantages and would like us to apply an ethical mandate to your investments, please contact us to complete the Ethical Investment Questionnaire
+If you are prepared to accept the above implications and would like us to apply an ethical mandate to your investments, please contact us to complete the Ethical Investment Questionnaire